Collab-Hub-io/Collab-Hub-Max-Client/README.md

 For pushed controls/events, the target should be a username, room name, or the word 'all' (sent to everyone).

 ### Incoming data
 Incoming controls and events will be in the format:
 `header value/s(if control)`

-Optionally, if the *Flags* button is enabled in the **CH-Client** module, the sender's username will be prepended to all incoming controls and events:
+Optionally, if the *Flags* button is enabled in the **CH-Client** module in the receiver's patch, the sender's username will be prepended to all incoming controls and events:
 `sender header value/s(if control)`

-This makes it easy in Max to route incoming data (using the route object) by header and/or the sender's username.
+This makes it easy in Max to route incoming data (e.g. using the *route* or *select* objects) by header and/or the sender's username.

 ## Other Commands